aayushbansal/MarrRevisited/README.md

 ## DEMO

+Assuming you are in the "normals/demo" folder, we now give instruction of how to use our code for generating surface normal maps for a random image.

 ## Other than Demo

 In this work, we showed evaluation on NYU-v2 depth dataset.
 We now describe how to use our code with this dataset:

 ### Training a model -